OaSN Best Outcomes™ Services

 OaSN Student Services OaSN offers seminars and general assistance needed to prepare for IEP/504 meetings and addresses questions regarding academics.

 Sensory Sensitive Holiday Celebration (annual) Our sensory sensitive holiday celebration offers visits from costumed characters, police & fire trucks, Sensory Sensitive Santa, create & take art project, community booths offering intramural sports and food to be enjoyed with fellow participants.
 This event is done by appointment to remain sensory sensitive for the individuals, families and caregivers we serve.

-Survival Swim Lessons-contracted as available with Ocala Recreation & Parks Individuals with autism are drawn to bodies of water, so it is important they have minimal skills necessary to survive a fall into a body of water when eloping (running or wandering).
-Offered annually except in 2018.
-We look forward to offering this program in 2019.
+Survival Swim Lessons (contracted through the Ocala Recreation & Parks) Individuals with autism are drawn to bodies of water.
+OaSN believes it is important that individuals with autism have the survival skills necessary to survive a fall into a body of water when eloping (running or wandering).
+We are committed to offering sponsored swim lessons when they are available in our community.

 Be sure to also follow us on Facebook to always be aware of new information or events..